 Gaia is 1.8 million times smaller than Earth, with each centimetre of the sculpture representing 18km of the Earth’s surface.
 By standing 211 metres away from the slowly rotating artwork, viewers can see the Earth as it appears from the moon while enjoying a specially made surround-sound composition by BAFTA award-winning composer Dan Jones.
 The sculpture provides an amazing opportunity for visitors to the Painted Hall to view Earth as it appears from space, floating in three dimensions like a ‘blue marble’.

-Friday evening sessions will illuminate visitors’ worlds every Friday in June.
+Friday evening sessions will illuminate visitors’ worlds every Friday in June, between 5-10pm.
 These extended openings will allow visitors into the Painted Hall after hours, to experience Gaia in a whole new light, with the internally-lit sculpture appearing even more magnificent after dark.
 The Painted Hall Shop and Café will also remain open to enjoy food and drink along with the Baroque and contemporary art upstairs in the Hall.

 Please note that on the first day of the exhibit, Sunday 30 May, opening times are 2pm – 8pm.
 On Sunday 6 June, opening times are 10am – 8pm.

 Gaia was originally created in partnership with the Natural Environment Research Council (NERC), Bluedot and the UK Association for Science and Discovery Centres.
 With supporting partners Culture Liverpool and Liverpool Cathedral.